mwanji/humpty/README.md

 ### Resolvers

-Resolvers take an asset's name and turn it into one or more (in case of wildcards) files whose contents can be read.
+Resolvers take an asset's name and turn it into files whose contents can be read.
 Creating custom resolvers is discussed in the [Extension Points](#extension-points) section.

 #### FileResolver

 Bundled with humpty.
 Looks for files in your application's folders.
-The root folder is determined in the global `assetsDir` option.
+The root folder is set by the global `assetsDir` option.

 In your `humpty.toml`, prefix asset names with a `/` to indicate that it is part of your application.